occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 But what about internally?
 For example if a service exposes a REST API and upon receiving a request it publishes a command that's somehow picked up and routed to a function in your domain model.
 This is where an [application service](#application-service) becomes useful.
 However, let's first explore the rationale behind the philosophy of Occurrent.
-It's not uncommon to use a framework in which you define your domain model like this:
+In other frameworks, it's not uncommon that you define your domain model like this:

 {% capture java %}
 public class WordGuessingGame extends AggregateRoot {